 If disciplinary action results in the loss of any college or college-contracted service for the student, there will be no refund of charges.
 Federal aid will be returned based on the Return of Title IV Funds Policy.

-If a student wishes to request a leave of absence instead of withdrawing, he/she should contact the Office of Student Affairs to begin that process.
+If a student wishes to request a leave of absence, he/she should contact the Office of Student Affairs to begin that process.
 Under this policy, a leave of absence will be treated as an official withdrawal.

 The Office of Student Affairs or the Office of Financial Assistance can be contacted with questions concerning the withdrawal process.
 The Office of Financial Assistance and/or the Business Office can be contacted concerning the Return of Title IV Funds Policy.